p1ng-request/docs/templates/AbstractAPI/Abstractapi_Get_IP_Geolocation.md

 **Author:** [Maxime Jublou](https://www.linkedin.com/in/maximejublou)

-This notebook enables you to perform efficient queries on Abstract API using streaming techniques that temporarily store results and then transform them into a DataFrame at the end of the process.
+**Description:** This notebook provides a way to get the geolocation of an IP address using the AbstractAPI service.

 ## Input